Your grade point average (GPA) - Minimum Requirement

 Specific Core requirements for your major are listed in the Undergraduate Catalog along with your other degree requirements for your major.
 Note that certain majors require specific Core courses.

 Core requirements may be modified depending on how many transfer credits are accepted by Seattle University.
 Core requirements will vary for each transfer student depending on the courses that are transferred and what they satisfy.

-Core requirements, including those for transfer and second degree students are outlined in Policy 2012-01.
+Core requirements, including those for transfer and second degree students are outlined in University Core Curriculum (2012-01).

 Major requirements vary by degree but in all cases the major credit total must be met as well as the specific GPA requirement in a major.
 In some majors it is higher than the University's 2.00 GPA requirement.
 All courses required for the major including prerequisites and supporting courses from other disciplines are used in calculating the major GPA.
 Students must complete all required courses as shown for their major in the Undergraduate Catalog of Information.